impossibleflight/swift-query/README.md

 Note that models cannot be returned out of the actor's isolation context using this function; only `Sendable` values can be transported across the boundary.
-This means the compiler effectively makes it impossible to use the models incorrectly in a multi-threaded context, thus guaranteeing the SwiftData concurrency contract at compile time.
+This means the compiler effectively makes it impossible to use the models returned from a query incorrectly in a multi-context environment, thus guaranteeing the SwiftData concurrency contract at compile time.

 ## Installation